 A research book commissioned by the Australian Government Equal Opportunity Agency.
 This work reports the results of the 2012 Australian Census of Women in Leadership.
 The survey includes an analysis of the ASX 500 companies boards and executives gender diversity; gender diversity in public sector boards; and comparison with international initiatives in gender diversity in leadership positions.
 The work provides a detailed analysis of a large data base, and analytical commentary of the results.
 There is an assessment of remaining obstacles to achieving greater diversity, and analysis of what is required to create a better pipeline for the development of women for leadership.

-Boersma, M 2018, 'Between Norms and Practice: Civil Society Perspectives on the Legitimacy of Multistakeholder Initiatives to Eliminate Child Labour', Business Strategy and the Environment, vol. 27, no. 5, pp. 612-620.View/Download from: UTS OPUS or Publisher's site
+Boersma, M 2018, 'Between Norms and Practice: Civil Society Perspectives on the Legitimacy of Multistakeholder Initiatives to Eliminate Child Labour', Business Strategy and the Environment, vol. 27, no. 5, pp. 612-620.View/Download from: Publisher's site

 Child labor in global supply chains is increasingly addressed through multistakeholder